*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 A curved treadmill burns calories faster.

-Running on a curved, manual treadmill burns 30% more calories than running the same speed on a flat treadmill.
 This is in large part because it is more difficult.
 Rather than a tread belt that moves automatically underneath you, a curved slat belt treadmill is only powered by your cadence.
 This requires much more work by the runner to move the belt.

 Curved treadmills are perfect for High-Intensity Interval Training (HIIT).